158 pointsby keepamovin13 days ago26 comments

 People have a stark reaction to the visual of a guy being 200 meters above the ground but the reality is if you're a circus acrobat and you're 10 meters up the air you're also likely dead or maimed if something goes wrong.
 It doesn't get more dead than dead and in many ways he's probably more calculated and less reckless than people in other sports or performances.

-• threethirtytwo2 hours ago
+• EnPissant13 days ago

 > People have a stark reaction to the visual of a guy being 200 meters above the ground but the reality is if you're a circus acrobat and you're 10 meters up the air you're also likely dead or maimed if something goes wrong.